 Our Traffic Ticket Defense Lawyers are located in Easton, Pennsylvania and serve the Greater Lehigh Valley, including Allentown, Bethlehem & Easton.

 CDL and non-CDL drivers rely on us, from equipment violations to driving under suspension.
-We are the only law firm, anywhere, to build and release an ENRADD/VASCAR calculator for speeding defense and have represented hundreds of drivers.
+We are the only law firm, anywhere, to build and release an ENRADD/VASCAR calculator for speeding ticket defense and have represented hundreds of drivers.

 The loss of driving privileges can be life changing.
 Loss of a Driver’s License can affect your career, your personal life, and your overall feeling of liberty.
 To protect against a license suspension, do what others have done: rely on the trusted advice of an experienced Lehigh Valley Traffic Attorney.
 Whether you’re contesting a simple speeding ticket, a DUI or facing vehicular homicide charges, our experienced traffic lawyers are here to assist you.